XMB-Manager-Plus/xmb-manager-plus/README.markdown

 ## Release notes

+### 1.00 Beta

+-  New All-in-one installer to replace Rebug's Package Manager

+Know issues: User data manager: VMC cause ps3 to freeze

-### 0.70 Beta
+### 0.70

 -  Languages in core hdd0 packages now in RCO, so they are autodetected and so no need to install language packs
 -  New option for installing packages from mmCM pkg directory
 -  Many minor changes and bug corrections

-Know issues: User data manager: VMC cause ps3 to freeze

 ### 0.60